Chimplement/nettena/README.md

 src: [source address] dst: [destination address] [packet hex dump]
 ```
-Keep in mind that the content also contains the ip header and the the transport layers header.
+Keep in mind that the content also contains the ip header and the the transport layer's header.

 ### Building
 Building is as simple as running make: